ology/techn.ology.net/blog/2021/03/14/releasing-perl-modules-to-cpan/index.markdown

     cp -R ~/sandbox/Your-Module-Name/t .

-Merge your module with the generated one:
+Merge your module with the generated one (again with an editor like `vim`):

     vimdiff ~/sandbox/Your-Module-Name/lib/Your/Module/Name.pm lib/Your/Module/Name.pm